dgrant/www-pommedapi/src/content/parentGuide/volunteer_detail_ref.en.md

-For more details about these positions, please see __Appendix A: Current Parent Volunteer Roles__ at the end of this guide.
+For more details about these positions, please see the Volunteer Guide on the Pomme d'Api website.